facebook/react/docs/docs/loading-data-asynchronously.md

 }
 ```

-Note that, the component will perform an initial render without any of the network data.
+The component will perform an initial render without any of the network data.
 When the fetch promise resolves, it calls `setState` and the component is rerendered.

+> **Note:**
+>
+> The API specification for `fetch` has not been stabilized and browser support is not quite there yet.
+To use `fetch` today, a [polyfill](https://github.com/github/fetch) is available for non-supporting browsers.
+If you're using Create React App, a polyfill is available by default.

 ## Updates